 Ask the Dentist: Can Invisalign Change My Face Shape?

 We know Invisalign can give us straight teeth, but word has it that the treatment may be able to alter our face shape, profile and appearance too.
-We dig deeper with Dr SK Boey.

 Straight to the point: can Invisalign change the shape of my face?

 Yes and no. There are times when crooked teeth can influence the shape of your face — an overbite could force your upper lip to protrude, an underbite could make your lower jaw protrude, or a crossbite could cause your jaw to jut out sideways.
 Correcting the alignment of teeth can help resolve these issues and, in some cases, camouflage mild skeletal discrepancies to a certain degree.
-In my experience, these changes are often subtle but they can have a huge impact on your overall appearance.
+In our experience, these changes are often subtle but they can have a huge impact on your overall appearance.

 But I’ve seen a number of post-Invisalign patients with more V-shaped faces!

 It is highly unlikely that Invisalign made their faces sharper, especially in adults.
-Without seeing them in person, I’d have to guess that having straighter, well-spaced teeth, a more confident smile and a better profile created the illusion of a slimmer face.
+Without seeing them in person, we’d have to guess that having straighter, well-spaced teeth, a more confident smile and a better profile created the illusion of a slimmer face.
 It could also be a matter of mild weight loss.
 While Invisalign gives patients the freedom to eat and drink whatever they want, the need to brush and floss after every meal can deter patients from snacking, which could then result in them shedding a couple of kilos.

 Does that mean that it’s possible in teenagers?